versia-pub/server/README.md

 ```

 ### Using the CLI

+> [!WARNING]
+> The CLI is currently broken due to unknown bugs that are actively being investigated.
+The following instructions are for when this is fixed.

 Lysand includes a built-in CLI for managing the server.
 To use it, simply run the following command: